sjpence/manual-mds220/05_Operation.md

 ### SOLDER PURITY

 At **UNIT**DESIGN we recommend using a high purity solder for all operations.
 We also recommend having the solder bath analyzed at regular intervals to check for contamination.
-Avoid contaminants such as parts made of zinc or brass, and gold plated parts.
+Avoid contaminants such as parts made of zinc or brass, and gold-plated parts.
 The worst contaminants tend to be aluminum, cadmium and zinc.